Dr Amy Miller

 Pain and distress in laboratory animals workshop – course tutor

 - Matthews SG, Miller AL, Plotz T, Kyriazakis I. Automated tracking to measure behavioural changes in pigs for health and welfare monitoring.
-Scientific Reports 2018.
-In Press.
+Scientific Reports 2018, (7), 17582.

-- Lofgren J, Miller AL, Lee CSS, Bradshaw C, Roughan JV.
+- Lofgren J, Miller AL, Lee CSS, Bradshaw C, Flecknell P, Roughan JV.
 Analgesics promote welfare and sustain tumour growth in orthotopic 4T1 and B16 mouse cancer models.
-Laboratory Animals 2017.
-In Press.
+Laboratory Animals 2017, Epub ahead of print.

 - Matthews SG, Miller AL, Clapp J, Plötz T, Kyriazakis I. Early detection of health and welfare compromises through automated detection of behavioural changes in pigs.
 The Veterinary Journal 2016, 217, 43-51.